whitneyburton/portfolios/students/1610-back/amara-lovato/template.markdown

 5. Enumerable & Collections
 2: Application only uses the most basic Enumerable techniques.

-# 99 bottles
+### 99 bottles
 * GitHub URL: https://github.com/pixapi/bottles
 * Original Assignment: https://github.com/turingschool/challenges/blob/master/99_bottles.markdown

-99 bottles consists in create a program that displays the famous song "99 bottle of beer on the wall" discounting a bottle from the number of bottles every time that the song is sung until there aren't any bottles on the wall.
+99 bottles project consists in create a program that displays the famous song "99 bottle of beer on the wall" discounting a bottle from the number of bottles every time that the song is sung until there aren't any bottles on the wall.
 It basically uses loops in order to make the countdown and display the changes in the lyrics that occur for the last times.

-# Evaluation Comments:
+Evaluation Comments:
 There were many opportunities for refactoring.

-# Evaluation Scores:
+Evaluation Scores:
 This project was part of a special continuous evaluation program.

-# Wizarding Bank
+### Wizarding Bank
 * GitHub URL: https://github.com/pixapi/wizarding.git
 * Original Assignment: https://github.com/turingschool/challenges/blob/master/wizarding_bank.markdown

-This project consists in building a program that allows create bank accounts in different banks for several people that have initally certain cash.
+Wizarding Bank project consists in building a program that allows create bank accounts in different banks for several people that have initally certain cash.
 The program also performs the normal bank operations: withdrawal, transfer money between account and keep track of the balances in each account.
 The primary learning goal is the use of classes, methods and passing info around through arguments and variables.

-# Evaluation Comments:
+Evaluation Comments:
 Trouble with passing arguments and calling methods from other classes.
 Good effort in TDD.

-#Evaluation Scores:
+Evaluation Scores:
 This project was part of a special continuous evaluation program.

-# Enigma
+### Enigma
 * GitHub URL: https://github.com/pixapi/enigma
 * Original Assignment: https://github.com/turingschool/curriculum/blob/master/source/projects/enigma.markdown

-This project consists of building a program that simulates the encryptation method used during the Cold War.
+Enigma project consists of building a program that simulates the encryptation method used during the Cold War.
 The system rotates characters and numbers in a way that having the key and knowing the rotations allows to decrypt the message.
 However, there is a way to do it without the key that's called to crack the message.
 The goal of this project was to do the first part of the solving process that is the whiteboarding/pseudocoding,  focusing on identifying classes and their attributes.

-# Evaluation Comments:
+Evaluation Comments:
 Good visual map to identify classes and attributes.
 Trouble to think of next steps in Ruby.
 Good effort in TDD.

-# Evaluation Scores:
+Evaluation Scores:
 This project was part of a special continuous evaluation program.

 ## C: Group Work & Projects

-### Projects
+## Projects

 This section will display the pair projects that we did during module 1.
 The main learning goals are the technical knowledge and use of Ruby but also and as important as is how to work with somebody in a project.
 In order to perform well working in pairs, there is an initial discussion called DTR (Define the Relationship) where pairs talk about how are their styles to work, schedules and other factors that condition their good performance; at the end of the discussion they achieve a compromise and determine some rules for a good workflow.

-#### Night Writer
+## Night Writer

 * GitHub URL: https://github.com/jdconrad89/nightwriter
 * Original Assignment: https://github.com/turingschool/curriculum/blob/master/source/projects/night_writer.markdown

-(description) !!!!******** PENDING TO DO THIS ******!!!!!!
+Night Writer project consists of transforming an English text file into a Braille file.
+The positions where in Braille are points will be represented by zeros and empty spaces in Braille will be dots in the program.
+It translates English to Braille but also Braille to English.
+One of the main focus is the use of File I/O that will be coordinating all the actions and being the node of all the process.

-#Evaluation Comments:
+### Evaluation Comments:

 Successfully converts either way
 11 tests, one failing test